 This minor is designed to provide students considering a career in the health professions with an understanding of how these changes are likely to affect their careers.
 Students will become familiar with the critical policy and management issues and will begin to learn to operate effectively in the emerging health care environment.
 The curriculum combines economic, organizational, managerial, historical and psychological perspectives on these issues to provide a foundation for a deepened understanding of the changing structure of health care organizations and policy.

-Seven courses (a minimum of 60 units) are required to complete this minor.
-Entry into the minor requires completion of 73-100 Principles of Economics or 88-220 Policy Analysis I or the equivalent by approval.
+A total of 69 units are required to complete this minor.
+Entry into the minor requires completion of 73-102 Principles of Microeconomics and 88-221 Analytical Foundations of Public Policy or the equivalent by approval.

 |Students are required to take the following courses.|